-CCTV
+• CCTV

 Details of the locations of any overt CCTV surveillance cameras operated by or on behalf of the council.
+The council should decide on the level of detail which is appropriate.
+This could be by building or more general geographic locations, such as postcodes or partial postcodes, depending on the security issues raised.

-Disclosure logs
+• Disclosure logs

-If a council produces a disclosure log indicating the information provided in response to requests, it should be readily available.
+If a council produces a disclosure log indicating the information provided in response to FOI requests, it should be readily available.
 Disclosure logs are recommended as good practice.